IvanWilli/DemoKin/README.md

 ## Usage

-Consider an average Swedish woman called ‘Focal’.
-For this exercise, we assume a female closed population in which everyone experiences the Swedish 2015 mortality and fertility rates at each age throughout their life (the ‘time-invariant’ assumption in Caswell (2019)).
+Consider an average Swedish woman called ‘Focal.’
+For this exercise, we assume a female closed population in which everyone experiences the Swedish 2015 mortality and fertility rates at each age throughout their life; i.e., the ‘time-invariant’ assumption in Caswell (2019).

 We then ask:

-> How many living relatives does Focal have at each age?
+> What is the expected number of relatives of Focal over her life
+> course?

 Let’s explore this using the Swedish data already included with `DemoKin`.